scramsay051200/GettingAndCleaningData_CourseProject/CodeBook.md

         sep = " ",
         col.names=list("FeatureColId", "FeatureColName"))
 ```
-3. Read the "./test/y_test.txt" and "./train/y_train.txt" files.
+(3) Read the "./test/y_test.txt" and "./train/y_train.txt" files.
 These tables
     identify the activity associated with each measurement in the test and train
     data sets.
 With these tables:
-  1. Label all of the activities with their textual counterparts.
+    (a) Label all of the activities with their textual counterparts.
-  2. Merge the test and train rows together.
+    (b) Merge the test and train rows together.
-  3. Add a measurement-id we'll use to join things later.
+    (c) Add a measurement-id we'll use to join things later.
 ```
     testActivityRows <- read.csv(
         "./test/y_test.txt",